 F-1 Students in post-completion OPT status who are the beneficiaries of an H-1B peition and a request to change status to H-1B should exercise extreme caution when considering travel outside the U.S.

 Traveling abroad during this time can pose significant risks that may interfere with the processing of your H-1B petition.
 It is very important that you consult with your employer and/or immigration attorney regarding any travel abroad during this time.

-If you will be traveling outside the U.S. during the Break and the signature on page 3 of your I-20 form OR in the lower right corner of your DS-2019 form will expire (signatures are valid for 12 months) be sure to have your I-20/DS-2019 signed by an advisor at the Davis International Center before you leave the U.S. You may stop by the Davis IC during business hours to obtain a travel signature on the spot.
+If you will be traveling outside the U.S. and the signature on page 3 of your I-20 form or in the lower right corner of your DS-2019 form will expire (signatures are valid for 12 months) be sure to have your I-20/DS-2019 signed by an advisor at the Davis International Center before you leave the U.S. You may stop by the Davis IC during business hours to obtain a travel signature on the spot.
 However, in some instances in which it is necessary to print another I-20, the process may re

 For Internationally-Minded LGBTQA students (Lesbian, Gay, Bisexual, Transgender, Queer, and Allied)

 Home Away From Home is a dinner gathering for international, and internationally minded, LGBTQA students.
 Whether you just moved to Princeton or identify as an international student, join us for dialogue about cultural differences as LGBTQA students.

 TAX FILING Season is upon us!
 If you earned income during the calendar year 2014, you are required to file income tax forms to the Internal Revenue Service under the same tax laws that U.S. Citizens must follow.
 The tax filing deadline is April 15, 2015.
 Note that DACA-mented individuals are not subject to the tax penalty under the Affordable Care Act (Obamacare).
 You can find tax-filing guidance for DACA-mented students in the following resources: